Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe: Raman Spectroscopy and Pump-Probe Reflectivity Measurements

 \section{Raman Spectroscopy and Pump-Probe Reflectivity Measurements}

 Room temperature Raman measurements were performed with a continuous wave laser with photon energy of 1.96~eV (wavelength 633nm) with a Horiba LabRAM HR Evolution spectrometer.
-The spontaneous Raman spectrum was taken under two geometries $x(yy)\bar{x}$ and $x(zz)\bar{x}$ where the incident beam and reflected beams have the same polarization.
+The spontaneous Raman spectrum was taken under $x(yy)\bar{x}$ and $x(zz)\bar{x}$ geometries where the incident beam and reflected beams have the same polarization.
 The room temperature pump-probe reflectivity measurements were performed using a Coherent RegA Ti:sapphire laser system with a repetition rate of 250~kHz with photon energy of 1.55~eV (800 nm) and pulse duration of 46~fs for both pump and probe.
 Pump-probe measurement was performed under normal incidence with incoming beam and reflected beam propagating along crystal $\bf{a}$-axis, and with both pump and probe polarized along either $\bf{b}$-axis or $\bf{c}$-axis.
 For both spontaneous Raman and pump-probe measurements, we used the same single crystal sample as that used in time-resolved x-ray diffraction experiment.

-Fig.\ref{fig:raman_optical} (a) and (c) show time-resolved optical reflectivity of SnSe under $\bf{b}$ and $\bf{c}$ polarizations respectively. (b) and (d) show the Fourier transforms of (a) and (c), as well as the Raman spectrum under $x(yy)\bar{x}$ and $x(zz)\bar{x}$.
+Fig.\ref{fig:raman_optical} (a) and (b) show time-resolved optical reflectivity of SnSe with polarizations along $\bf{b}$ and $\bf{c}$. (c) and (d) show the Fourier transforms of (a) and (b), as well as the Raman spectrum under $x(yy)\bar{x}$ and $x(zz)\bar{x}$.
 Our Raman spectrum is consistent with previous measurements~\citep{chandrasekhar1977infrared}.

-The frequency of the A$_g^{(2)}$ mode measured in Raman spectroscopy is 2.08~THz, consistent with the result in Fig~\ref{fig:reconstruction} (b) $\nu_2^0=2.07\pm 0.01~THz$.
+The frequency of the A$_g^{(2)}$ mode measured in Raman spectroscopy is 2.08~THz.
+If we allow the $\nu_2^0$ to be a fitting parameter in the fit $\alpha_i=b_i (\nu_2-\nu_2^0)$ to data in Fig.~\ref{fig:reconstruction} (a), $\nu_2^0\approx2.07$~THz.
 The $\text{A}_g^{(3)}$ mode around 3.8 THz is clear in these optical measurements, while it was not detected above the noise in time-resolved x-ray diffraction data.
+The drastic softening of A$_g^{(3)}$, a mode that is mainly polarized in the $\mathbf{b-c}$ plane (Fig.~\ref{fig:raw data}), can be related to the strengthening of the resonant bonds that also result in the large softening of A$_g^{(3)}$ as observed in the diffraction results.
+See Appendix C for discussion of photoexcited forces.